harlan-zw/vue-cli-plugin-import-components/README.md

 ## Features

-- :mage: Automatically import components as you need them
+:mage: Automatically import components as you need them
-- :wrench: Easily customisable to your project
+:wrench: Easily customisable to your project
-- :fire: Hot Module Reloading Supported
+:fire: Hot Module Reloading Supported
-- :triangular_ruler: TypeScript'd & Unit tested
+:triangular_ruler: Written for stability with typescript and unit tests

 ## Setup